 - Peel and devein your shrimp.
-Next, using the tip of your knife, butterfly the shrimp by making a deep incision along the back of the shrimp.
+Next, using the tip of your knife, butterfly the shrimp by making a deep incision along the backside of the shrimp.

-- Set the shrimp in a bowl.
-Add the cornstarch to coat well.
+- Transfer the shrimp to a small mixing bowl.
+Add the cornstarch and toss to coat well.
 Set aside.

-- In a pot over medium heat, bring 4 to 5 cups of water to boil in a pot.
-Add the broccoli and 1/4 tsp salt.
-Cook for 1-2 minutes or until your desired doneness.
+- In a pot over medium heat, bring 4 to 5 cups of water to a boil.
+Add 1/2 tsp salt and the broccoli.
+Cook for 1 to 2 minutes or until your desired doneness.
 Transfer to an ice bath to stop the cooking process.
 Set aside.

-- In a deep pot, heat the frying oil to 350 degrees F. Add the shrimp one at a time and fry in batches for 2-3 minutes or until golden brown.
+- In a deep pot, heat the frying oil to 350 F (175C).
+Add the shrimp one at a time and fry in batches for 2 to 3 minutes or until golden brown.
 Make sure to work in batches to prevent overcrowding the pot.
 You don't want them to stick together!

-- Transfer to a wire rack to drain the excess oil.
-Repeat until all the shrimp has been cooked.
+- Transfer the shrimp to a wire rack to drain the excess oil.
+Repeat until all the shrimp have been cooked.

-- Place the shrimp in a bowl and pour the sauce in.
-Mix well and coat evenly.
+- Place the shrimp in a large mixing bowl.
+Pour the sauce over the shrimp then mix well to coat evenly.